The wait for Cyberpunk 2077 has felt like forever, but alas, a return to the iconic Night City has been delayed again.

-We’ve got all of the details and condensed them into one article for your eyes to feast upon, so be sure to check back in for our updates.NOW WATCH BELOW: Keep up to date with Cyberpunk 2077 news!
+We’ve got all of the details and squeezed them into this one article for your eyes to feast upon, so be sure to check back in for our updates.NOW WATCH BELOW: Keep up to date with Cyberpunk 2077 news!

 The Mature-rated RPG is coming to PC, PS4, Xbox One and Google Stadia, but not to Nintendo Switch.